CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket003_User_Forgot_Password.md

 ## User Report

-Pam Beesly from the HR department reported that she forgot her password and cannot sign into her Windows 11 workstation.
+Phyllis Vance from the Sales department reported that she forgot her password and cannot sign into her Windows 11 workstation.

 The user needs help regaining access to her domain account and workstation.